Anirudh1103/Complete-Java-DSA-OOPs-SpringBoot/README.md

-# Java and Data Structures & Algorithms (DSA) 2025
+# Java, Data Structures & Algorithms (DSA), Spring, Spring Boot, and Hibernate 2025

-Welcome to the Java and DSA 2025 repository!
-This repository contains a collection of Java code from Beginner to Advanced levels, along with explanations of various Data Structures and Algorithms (DSA) concepts.
+Welcome to the **Java, DSA, Spring, Spring Boot, and Hibernate 2025** repository!
+This repository contains a collection of **Java code from Beginner to Advanced levels**, along with **explanations of various Data Structures and Algorithms (DSA) concepts, Spring framework, Spring Boot development, Hibernate ORM, and Maven**.

-The aim of this repository is to provide a comprehensive understanding of Java programming and common DSA problems, along with solutions and their explanations.
-Whether you're a beginner or preparing for interviews, you'll find code examples, explanations, and problem-solving strategies for various DSA topics.
+The aim of this repository is to provide a **comprehensive understanding** of **Java programming, common DSA problems, Spring framework, Spring Boot development, Hibernate ORM, and Maven**, along with solutions and their explanations.
+Whether you're a beginner or preparing for interviews, you'll find **code examples, explanations, and problem-solving strategies** for various topics.

+---

 ## 📚 Topics Covered

 ### Java Basics
-- Basics of Java Programming
 - Introduction to Java
-  - Variables, Data Types
+- Variables, Data Types, Operators
-  - Operators
 - Conditionals, Loops & Switch Statements
-  - If, Else, Else-If, and Switch Statements
-  - For, While, Do-While Loops
-- Functions & Methods
+- Functions & Methods (Method Overloading, Recursion)
-  - Creating Functions
-  - Method Overloading
-  - Recursion in Functions

 ### Arrays and ArrayLists
 - Introduction to Arrays & ArrayLists
 - Declaring and Initializing Arrays and ArrayLists

 ### Search Algorithms
 - Linear Search